krahets/hello-algo/docs-en/chapter_stack_and_queue/stack.md

 **Time Efficiency**

-In the array-based implementation, both push and pop operations occur in pre-allocated continuous memory, which has good cache locality and therefore higher efficiency.
+In the array-based implementation, both push and pop operations occur in pre-allocated contiguous memory, which has good cache locality and therefore higher efficiency.
 However, if the push operation exceeds the array capacity, it triggers a resizing mechanism, making the time complexity of that push operation $O(n)$.

 In the linked list implementation, list expansion is very flexible, and there is no efficiency decrease issue as in array expansion.
 However, the push operation requires initializing a node object and modifying pointers, so its efficiency is relatively lower.
 If the elements being pushed are already node objects, then the initialization step can be skipped, improving efficiency.